philusdevs/Hykros-Lobby/content/pages/index.md

 ---
 template: "index-template"
-title: "Gatsby Starter Glass"
+title: "Hykros Lobby"
 ---

-# Hello World
+# Hykros Lobby

-A minimal & beautiful gatsby personal blog starter with nice glassmorphism UI.
+A Guide hub for Tower of Fantasy vex and non vex members.